 “You come all this way just to see my farm, and I must show you it.”

 When the owner & operator of TL Chocolates & Cacao Farm said this to us, we paused for a moment and reflected on how weird the situation might seem to him.
-These two American girls had asked to see his cacao farm in Taiwan.
-He’s not exactly in a convenient location, but I believe you can find good chocolate most anyplace.
+These two American girls had asked to see his cacao farm in Taiwan, and he’s not exactly in a convenient location.
+But I believe you can find good chocolate most anyplace.

 From bean-to-bar chocolate makers using Asian cacao to classically-trained pastry chefs using local flavors, Taiwan’s chocolate & cacao scene demands to be savoured and appreciated.
 Visiting a local chocolate shop is one of the best things to do in Taipei and throughout Taiwan, as they’re not only home-grown but homemade.
-Here we start in northern Taipei and make our way south to Pingtung County, where the majority of the island’s cacao is grown.
+Beyond the local food tours in Taipei and tea making classes in Taichung, here you can find a taste of homegrown sweets with a western twist.

 This is by no means an exhaustive list of all the chocolate shops in Taiwan.
 We didn’t even have the chance to visit all these shops!
 But from the recommendations of friends in the chocolate industry, as well as some people we met along the way, this is a sampling of some of the best chocolate in Taiwan (and a few to stay away from).
 You can’t forget to add a chocolate shop to your Taiwan itinerary!